JdeRobot/RoboticsAcademy/docs/_pages/exercises/MobileRobots/amazon_warehouse.md

 ### Locations

-* The locations of the pellets to be stored are already present in the `pellets_coords.yaml` file
+* The locations of the pallets to be stored are already present in the `pallets_coords.yaml` file
 * The boundaries for *Pick-up room* are: `(x > 310) and (y > 125) and (y < 185)`
 * The boundaries for *Charging Point* are : `(y > 255) and (x < 315) and (x > 85)`